Henry Belasyse (died 1717): Political career and later life

-In 1693, Belasyse purchased the estate of Owton in County Durham from his nephew Richard.
+In 1693, Belasyse purchased the estate of Owton in County Durham from his nephew Richard Belasyse.
 He was elected MP for the nearby constituency of Morpeth in 1695, generally voting with the Whigs.
 In 1701, he purchased Brancepeth Castle and was returned for the nearby seat of Durham in the November election with Tory support.

 Although he did not stand in the 1708 election, he was once again returned for Durham in the Tory landslide of 1710.
 However, he was forced to resign as MP in 1712 after accepting a commission to investigate military expenditure in Italy and Spain; when this ended in early 1713, he replaced Richard Belasyse as MP for the rotten borough of Mitchell, in Cornwall.
 He was also appointed Governor of Berwick-upon-Tweed but like many Tories lost this position when George I became king in October 1714 and did not stand in the 1715 election.
 He died in London in 1717 and was buried in Westminster Abbey.